Ely, Minnesota

-Ely (/ˈiːli/ EE-lee) is a city in Saint Louis County, Minnesota, United States.
+Ely (/ˈiːli/ EE-lee) is a city in St. Louis County, Minnesota, United States.
 The population was 3,268 at the 2020 census.

 Located on the Vermilion iron range, Ely once had several iron ore mines.
 It is an entry point for campers and canoers into the Boundary Waters Canoe Area Wilderness and Canada's Quetico Provincial Park wilderness area.
 The International Wolf Center and the North American Bear Center are nearby.

 Ely's main street has nature outfitters, outdoor clothing stores, and restaurants.
-State Highway 1 (MN 1), State Highway 169 (MN 169) and County Road 21 (Central Avenue) are Ely's main routes.
-The city is 16 mi south of the Canada–United States border and is within the Superior National Forest.
+MN 1, MN 169, and County Road 21 (Central Avenue) are Ely's main routes.
+The city is 16 mi south of the Canadian border and is within the Superior National Forest.

 History

 The first Europeans to explore the area were fur traders who made their way into the wilderness in search of furs.
 But it was the Lake Vermillion gold rush that brought the first large numbers of pioneers to the area in 1865.
 Although hardly any gold was ever found, it was discovered that the area did contain large deposits of iron ore.
 Thousands of new immigrants were arriving in America at that time, and many of them came to the area later known as the Minnesota Iron Range, looking for work.

 When the Duluth, Missabe and Iron Range Railway laid tracks extending the rails from Tower to Ely in 1888, Ely began mining operations with the opening of the Chandler Mine.
 Ore was shipped by rail to docks on Lake Superior in Two Harbors and Duluth.
 From there it was shipped by lake freighter for processing in Ashtabula and other points in Ohio.

 That year the miners incorporated the town of Florence, population 177, near the east side of Shagawa Lake on a site now known as Spaulding.
 Florence was named after the daughter of the Chandler mine's Captain Jack Pengilly (also the town's first mayor).
 After ore was discovered farther west, the town relocated, changing its name as well.
 Since it was discovered that the name "Florence" was already used by another village in Minnesota, "Ely" was chosen in honor of mining executive Samuel B. Ely, a big promoter of Vermilion Range ore who lived in Michigan.
 (He is not known to have visited his namesake town.)
 In 2020, The Ely Echo wrote: